 If I could go back 10 months, I’d tell myself, “You’re eventually going to cry a lot at a Pixar movie called ‘Inside Out’”.
 But I’d also tell myself that in 10 months, I’m going to be at a programming immersive and well on my way towards becoming a full stack engineer.

 The time I’ve spent learning on my own helped me confirm that this is a discipline worth leaving my job for and prepared me for the challenges of an immersive.
 Despite not having a clear path at the outset, everything I’ve learned so far has paved the way to help me get where I’m going.

-Gabi O’Connor is an recent graduate from Flatiron School’s web immersive program.
+Gabi O'Connor is a recent graduate from Flatiron School's web immersive program.